trayburn/trayburn.github.com/source/_posts/2012-02-21-how-to-be-an-improver.markdown

 ---
 {% img /images/ie-logo-small.jpg %}

 If you've every met me, or hung around me for any length of time, you've probably heard me rave about my employer [Improving Enterprises][ie] [just a few][post1] [times before][post2].
-Here are some things you may have hard about us:
+Here are some things you may have heard about us:

 * You may have heard that we employ the best, and we do, from [David O'Hara][david] to [Devlin Liles][devlin] to [Craig Neuwirt][craig], and many more.
 * You may have heard that we're now growing beyond Texas, and we are.
 Offices are located in Dallas, College Station, Columbus Ohio, and growing presences in Houston and other areas.